The bi-graded structure of Symmetric Algebras with applications to Rees rings: Explicit generators for when .

 \section{Explicit generators for $\mathcal A$ when $d_1=2$.}

 Adopt Data (\ref{data1}) with $d_1=2$.
 If $d_2=2$, then the generators of $\mathcal A_{\ge 1}$ are explicitly described in Corollary \ref{XXX}.
-If $\varphi$ does not have a generalized zero in the first column, then Bus\'e \cite[Prop.~3.2]{bu} gave explicit formula for the generators of $\mathcal A_{\ge 1}$.
+If $\varphi$ does not have a generalized zero in the first column, then Bus\'e \cite[Prop.~3.2]{bu} gave explicit formulas for the generators of $\mathcal A_{\ge 1}$.
 The present section is concerned with the following situation. \begin{data} Adopt Data (\ref{data1}) with $2=d_1< d_2$.
 Assume also that $\varphi$ has a generalized zero in the first column.\end{data}

 Let $\mathcal C$ be the curve of Remark \ref{curve}.
-We recall that if the parameterization $\mathbb P^1\to \mathcal C$ is birational, then the hypothesis that $\varphi$ has a generalized zero in the first column is equivalent to the statement that there is a singularity of multiplicity $d_2$ on $\mathcal C$.
+We recall that if the parameterization $\mathbb P^1_k\to \mathcal C$ is birational, then the hypothesis that $\varphi$ has a generalized zero in the first column is equivalent to the statement that there is a singularity of multiplicity $d_2$ on $\mathcal C$.

 In this section we assume that Data \ref{data4} is in effect and we describe explicitly {\bf all} of the defining equations of the Rees algebra $\mathcal R$.
 Of course, the results of Section \ref{3} apply in the present section; so we know the degrees of the generators of $\mathcal A_{\ge d_1-1}=\mathcal A_{\ge 1}$, a priori, from Table \ref{tbl1}.
 Indeed, in the context of the present section, Table \ref{tbl1} is given in Tables \ref{tbl2} and \ref{tbl3}.
 There are two ways in which the present tables are simpler than the general table.
 First of all, the description of the generator degrees depends on the remainder of a division by $d_1$.
-When $d_1$ is two, there are only two possible remainders: $0$ or $1$; so, there are many fewer $\dots$'s in the present tables.
-Secondly, Table \ref{tbl1}, together with Corollary \ref{B-mod}, describes the degrees of the $S$-module, and the $B$-module, generators of $\mathcal A_{\ge d_1-1}$.
+When $d_1$ is $2$, there are only two possible remainders: $0$ or $1$.
+Secondly, Table \ref{tbl1}, together with Corollary \ref{B-mod}, describes the degrees of the generators of $\mathcal A_{\ge d_1-1}$ as an $S$-module and a $B$-module.
+Furthermore, the $S$-module $\mathcal A_{\ge d_1-1}$ is free according to part (1) of Corollary~\ref{2.12}.
 When $d_1=2$, then $\mathcal A_{\ge d_1-1}$ is, in fact, equal to all of $\mathcal A_{\ge 1}$.
 At any rate, in the present section we give much more than the degrees of the generators.
 We give explicit formulas for the minimal generators of $\mathcal A_{\ge 1}$.